Juana

-Juana is a Spanish female first name.
-It is the feminine form of Juan (English John), and thus corresponds to the English names Jane, Janet, Jean, Joan, and Joanna.
-Juanita is a common variant.
+Juana is a Spanish female name.
+It is the feminine form of Juan (English John), and thus corresponds to the English names Jane, Jean, Joan, and Joanna.
+The feminine diminutive form (male equivalent to Johnny) is Juanita (equivalent to Janet, Janey, Joanie, etc).
+It is very common in Spain, the other Spanish-speaking countries around the world, and in the Philippines.
 The name Juana may refer to: